informarte/yuck/README.md

 * Yuck is a [FlatZinc](http://www.minizinc.org/downloads/doc-1.6/flatzinc-spec.pdf) interpreter that integrates with the [MiniZinc toolchain](http://www.minizinc.org/software).
 * Yuck's approach to problem solving is based in local search.
-* Yuck implements Boolean, integer, and integer set variables.
+* Yuck implements Boolean, integer, and integer set variables, see [FlatZinc support](#flatzinc-support).
-* Yuck implements many global constraints and their reified counterparts, see [FlatZinc support](#flatzinc-support).
+* Yuck implements many global constraints and their reified counterparts, see [Global constraints](#global-constraints).
 * Yuck features a mechanism to turn Boolean MiniZinc expressions (including applications of global constraints) into soft constraints, see [bool2costs](#bool2costs).
 * Yuck is provided under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0).
 * In the [2017 MiniZinc challenge](http://www.minizinc.org/challenge2017/challenge.html), Yuck ranked second among local-search solvers.